-Attorney my assist bit not appear on behalf of a party in this Court
+Attorney may assist but not appear on behalf of a party in this Court

 In terms of the legislation dealing with these courts, attorneys may not represent disputing parties in the Small Claims Courts.
 However, any party may approach an attorney beforehand for advice and assistance.

 A claim in the Small Claims Court can be issued by a private individual against a private individual or against an organisation/company, as long as the value of the claim does not exceed R 20 000.

 It is important to find out which court has jurisdiction over your matter, as this will be the court that you must approach to issue the summons.

 Normally the Small Claims Court that has jurisdiction over the area where the defendant (the party against whom the claim is instituted) resides or carries on business, will hear the matter; alternatively the Small Claims Court closest to where the cause of action (the facts that gave rise to the dispute between the parties or where the incident occurred) arose.